AccumulateNetwork/accumulate/README.md

 ### Implementation

-The qualitiy we need in the Patricia Tree implementaiton is the ability to quickly update its state, and that its state provides proofs of the state of the entire protocol.
-This implementaiton ensures that, no matter what order is used to add records to a Patricia Tree, the same set of records produces exactly the same Patricia Tree.
+The quality we need in the Patricia Tree implementation is the ability to quickly update its state, and that its state provides proofs of the state of the entire protocol.
+This implementation ensures that, no matter what order is used to add records to a Patricia Tree, the same set of records produces exactly the same Patricia Tree (Assuming no two records modify the same state).
+Note that this is true of any Patricia Tree Implementation.

 Further, subsets of the Patricia Tree are independently provably correct, as long as there is a path to the root of the Patricia Tree to the